Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Associated Quantum Vector Bundles, Induced Quantum Linear Connections and Hermitian Structures

+In differential geometry, it is well--known that given a principal $G$--bundle $\pi:P\longrightarrow B$ and a linear representation $\alpha: G\longrightarrow GL(V)$, the space of global smooth sections $\Gamma(E^V)$ of the associated vector bundle $E^V:=P\times_\alpha V$ is isomorphic to the space of $G$--equivariant maps $C^\infty_\C(P,V)^G$ as $C^\infty_\C(B)$--bimodules \cite{nodg}.
+Notice that the Serre--Swan theorem (\cite{serre}) allows us to identify $E^V$ with $\Gamma(E^V)$ and hence, with $C^\infty_\C(P,V)^G$.
+Furthermore, by the Serre--Swan theorem and in light of \cite{con, dv}, in non--commutative geometry, we define a quantum vector bundle as a finitely generated projective left or right module.

-In Differential Geometry, given a principal $G$--bundle ($GM$ is the total space, $M$ is the base space, $G$ is the structure group and $\pi$ is the bundle projection), sections of the associated vector bundle $\Gamma(M,V^\alpha M)$ given $\alpha$ a linear representation of $G$ acting on the space $V^\alpha$, can be viewed as maps $T:GM\longrightarrow V$.
-By {\it dualizing} this result and in the light of \cite{con, dv} and the Serre--Swan theorem, $\zeta^\l_{\alpha}$ has to be interpreted as the {\it associated left quantum vector bundle} (associated left qvb) and $\zeta^\r_{\alpha}$ as the {\it associated right quantum vector bundle} (associated right qvb).
-Our notation is just an apology of the {\it classical} case, but considering the left/right structures.
+In this way, since the {\it non--commutative geometrical} counterpart of $C^\infty_\C(P,V)^G$ is the space $\Mor(\delta^V,\Delta_P)$, then $E^V_\l$ can be interpreted as the {\it associated left quantum vector bundle} (abbreviated ``associated left qvb") and $E^V_\r$ can be interpreted as the {\it associated right quantum vector bundle} (abbreviated ``associated right qvb").
+Our notation is analogous to {\it classical} case, but takes into account the left/right structures.